ology/techn.ology.net/blog/2021/04/24/hearing-the-oeis/index.markdown

     use Music::Scales qw(get_scale_MIDI);
     use OEIS qw(oeis);

-Declare and assign the program parameters as command-line arguments:
+Declare and assign the program parameters (which can be given as command-line arguments):

     my $oeis   = shift || die "Usage: perl $0 oeis-number [how-many scale bpm patch octave]\n";
     my $limit  = shift || 64;